Curriculum Vitae (CV) vs. résumé: what’s the difference?

 Do not use a template, and keep format simple, organized, consistent and clear.

-A CV (and a resume) is an implied first-person document; no personal pronouns.
+A CV (as well as a resume) is an implied first-person document; no personal pronouns.
 We know you mean “I.”

 The most important information should always be on the first page, and preferably at the top.